-- Official GRE general test scores, taken within the last five years and scores should be at the 50th percentile or higher.
+- Official GRE general exam scores (taken within the last five years) at the 50th percentile or higher

 Approximately 15% of the students who were admitted to the doctoral program and pursued the Ph.D. in School Psychology at KU were originally admitted to the Ed.S. program.
 Most students entered the Ph.D. program specifically for doctoral study.
 Some of these students have come from Avila University, Brigham Young University, Guangdong University of Foreign Studies, Hastings College, University of Iowa, Luther College, Minnesota State University, University of Adelaide, University of Cincinnati, University of Puget Sound, University of Utah, and Wichita State University.
 The average age of the Ph.D. students is 28 (23-41 range) and 85% are female.

 Apply before December 1st to begin in the following summer or fall semester

 Interested in a Graduate Teaching Assistantship?
 Apply Here.

 - Begin the online application through the KU Graduate Admissions.
 Application fee: $65 for U.S. Residents, $85 for international applicants.

 - Complete the application in one setting or save your work on each page and finish it later.